 Take a glimpse into AAUW’s rich tradition of leadership, scholarship, advocacy, and action.
-AAUW’s online museum contains 127 years of AAUW artifacts and memorabilia and the stories behind them by visiting the AAUW Museum
+AAUW’s online museum contains more than 130 years of AAUW artifacts and memorabilia and the stories behind them by visiting the AAUW Museum

 1111 Sixteenth St. N.W.

 Washington, D.C.
 20036

 Connect to AAUW: 800-326-AAUW, x:2289 (10:00am to 5:00pm EST)

 The American Association of University Women (AAUW) is a nationwide network of more than 100,000 members and donors, 1,000 branches, and 500 college/university institution partners.
 Since 1881, AAUW members have examined and taken positions on the fundamental issues of the day– educational, social, economic, and political.
 Our commitment to our mission is reflected in all aspects of our work.

 AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.

 By joining AAUW, you belong to a community that breaks through educational and economic barriers so that all women have a fair chance.

 About the Funds, Groups and Foundations We Support